Open Carry Movement Seeks to “Normalize” Gun Carrying in Public

 Case in Point: On June 9, 2010 a 34-year-old open carrier from Milwaukee, Wisconsin found out the hard way that walking around with an openly displayed handgun is no deterrent to a determined criminal.
 The man, who routinely openly carried his handgun in the neighborhood, was robbed at gunpoint, and as a television reporter noted, “. . .now the robber has two guns.”

-Starbucks Endangers Customers & Employees.
 Open carry proponents in California made news in 2009 when they began meeting in popular restaurants and coffee shops to display their guns.
-Unlike California Pizza Kitchen and Peet’s Coffee shops, which chose to prohibit the open carrying of handguns in their establishments, Starbucks inexplicably caved to the demands of a handful of gun-toting extremists, and allows guns in its stores, though it has the right to prohibit firearms on its premises.
+Unlike California Pizza Kitchen and Peet’s Coffee shops, which chose to prohibit the open carrying of handguns in their establishments, Starbucks inexplicably caved to the demands of a handful of gun-toting extremists, and allowed guns in its stores, though it has the right to prohibit firearms on its premises.
+In 2013, Starbucks responded to the actions of NGVAC working with our faith partners and Newtown groups and officially “unwelcomed” guns in its coffee shops.
+It was a huge victory and shows that corporate America is listening.

 National Gun Victims Action Council is a network of gun violence victims, survivors, faith leaders and ordinary Americans using our economic leverage to enact gun laws that promote public safety, preserve the right of all Americans to the pursuit of life and liberty, and respect the legal gun owner’s Second Amendment right.